Bold Living. Bold Leading.

 providing language for observing and describing movement in specific ways

-identifying cultural forces and personal history shaping individual movement habits
+identifying personal and cultural factors shaping individual movement habits

 Moving Out Loud! provides each participant with tools needed to make more intentional choices about how she will BE in her body, and how she will BE in her world.